leo-st/eDictionary/README.md

 # eDictionary
- Keep track of your language learning progress by creating and managing your own personalized dictionary of words, allowing you to easily revisit and reinforce what you've learned.
+ eDictionary is a comprehensive application designed to facilitate language learning by enabling users to create and maintain their own personal dictionary of words.
+With this app, users can effortlessly track their progress and retain knowledge by storing newly learned vocabulary.
+Whether you're a beginner or an advanced learner, eDictionary ensures that you can easily revisit and reinforce your language skills at any time.